eclipse-archived/codewind-operator/README.md

 ## Deploy a Codewind instance

-Deploying a new Codewind instance will involve applying a piece of YAML.
+Deploying a new Codewind instance will involve applying one last piece of YAML.

-A copy of this yaml is available :
+A copy of this yaml is available in this repo under :

 `./deploy/crds/codewind.eclipse.org_v1alpha1_codewind_cr.yaml `